Tejal A. Desai: Honors and awards

+Select publications

 Advocacy

 Desai is a vocal advocate for inclusion and equity in STEM.
 She was recognized by the Northern California AWIS Judith Poole Award and the UCSF Chancellors Award for the Advancement of Women.
 As president of American Institute for Medical and Biological Engineering, she led advocacy efforts for increased scientific funding and addressing workforce disparities in science/engineering.